Berodin/palworld-helmchart/README.md

 ## Overview

-This Docker container for the Palworld dedicated server is only compatible with arm64 and uses [FEX](https://github.com/FEX-Emu/FEX).
+This Docker container for the Palworld dedicated server uses [BOX](https://github.com/ptitSeb/box64).
 The configuration involves Kubernetes YAML files and environment variables to customize the server setup.

 ### Kubernetes Deployment